gbdevw/kubernetes-webservices-springboot-apachecxf/README.md

 ### Test

-Use the integration test :
+Use the unit and integration test :

 ```bash
 mvn test